Heonozis/obr-battle-tracker/README.md

 This project is a simple [React](https://reactjs.org/) app.

 It communicates with Owlbear Rodeo to create context menu items.
-When those menu items are clicked it edits the metadata of the item with an initiative value.
+When those menu items are clicked it edits the metadata of the item with an initiative, health and damage values.

 ## Building